-BIO 320/320L Cell and Molecular Biology
+BIO 320 Cell and Molecular Biology

 The study of eukaryotic cell structure and function emphasizing chemical composition, energy transformations, organelles, and biotechnology.
 Laboratory included.
+Prerequisites: BIO 111, BIO 112, and CHEM 102.

-BIO 321/321L Principles of Human Anatomy and Physiology I 4 hours
+BIO 321 Principles of Human Anatomy and Physiology I

 Designed for science majors, this course is a study of biochemistry, cellular structure and function, histology, and the system study of the integumentary, skeletal, muscular, and nervous systems of the human body.
 Laboratory with dissections.
-Prerequisites: BIO 220, BIO 221, CHEM 101, CHEM 102.
+Prerequisites: BIO 111, BIO 112, and CHEM 102.

-BIO 322/322L Principles of Human Anatomy and Physiology II 4 hours
+BIO 322 Principles of Human Anatomy and Physiology II